jwarz/data-scientists-tools/intermediate_r/readme.md

 <sup>Created on 2022-01-19 by the [reprex
 package](https://reprex.tidyverse.org) (v2.0.1)</sup>

+Bellissimo!
+You can probably guess what we’re trying to achieve here: select all the emails that end with \\“.edu\\”.
+However, the strings `education@world.gov` and `invalid.edu` were also matched.
+Let’s see in the next exercise what you can do to improve our pattern and remove these false positives.

 ## grepl & grep (2)

 You can use the caret, `^`, and the dollar sign, `$` to match the